-Our original fabric is Cuddle plush from Shannon Fabrics, and we offer links in the Supplies list below to our Dot and Chevron stripe options.
+Our original fabric is Cuddle plush from Shannon Fabrics in a subtle Dot and a bold Chevron stripe.
 Of course, you can pick your own green combo – or live dangerously and make your turtle any color of the rainbow you’d like.

 Toby finishes at approximately 21″ from nose to tail and 14″ wide, measuring up and over his shell but excluding his feet.